 - In Celestial Legend Ceres, Tooya's main motivation for working with the Mikages is to find out who he is.

 - XIII starts with the main character washing up on a shore with a bullet wound to the head.
 When he wakes up he has no idea who he is and no clue, except for "XIII" tattooed on his chest.

 - Who Is Donna Troy? is the end of Wonder Girl's quest for identity.
-Wonder Woman rescued her from a building on fire when she was a baby and took her to the Amazon Island, and grew up without knowing who were her real parents, which was her birth name or anything previous to the fire.
+Wonder Woman rescued her from a building on fire when she was a baby and took her to the Amazon Island, and grew up without knowing who her real parents were, what her birth name was, or anything previous to the fire.

 - In the WWE fanfic, Miss Molly's Wild Ride, Molly Holly gets amnesia after getting trampled by fans during a match that went into the crowd.
 The only thing she remembers is the face of the last person she saw before she lost consciousness, Jeff Hardy.

 - In the My Little Pony: Friendship Is Magic fanfic The Changeling of the Guard, this forms the crux of Idol Hooves's journey post-exile, though it takes him a long time to realize it for himself.

 - The lead character of Cowboys & Aliens literally wakes up at the beginning of the film stranded in the middle of nowhere, with no recollection of who he is or how he got to his current location.

 - Paycheck has a variant: The protagonist knows who he is, but the entire last two years of his life are a total blank.
 He apparently agreed to have this done by his employer, and would probably have left well enough alone if not for the government wanting to interrogate him about what he was doing during that time.